-One McKinley Place and Fairways Tower has been completed and turned over to buyers in this present-day.
+One McKinley Place and Fairways Tower have been completed and turned over to buyers in this present-day.
 However, WH Taft Residences is now under another property developer, Double Dragon Properties Corp.
-(DDC) since 2012, meanwhile, the Metropolitan was put on-hold.
+(DDC) since 2012, meanwhile, the joint venture for the Metropolitan was terminated in 2019.